dansuh17/barks-and-meow-classification/README.md

 - [Download from zenodo.org](https://zenodo.org/record/3563990#.Xesx_JMzZ25)

 # Model
-The neural network model is a simple convolutional neural network (CNN) using 1D kernels.
+The neural network model is a simple convolutional neural network (CNN) using 5 1D convolution kernels.

 # Auralization

+Auralization uses a technique called **gradient ascent** to render an input that maximizes the probability for a given label.
+Look in the directory `auralize_examples/` for auralization results.

+# Further details

+For more details, visit my [blog post about barks vs meows classification](https://dansuh17.github.io/2019/12/16/bark-meow.html).